eSports – Fast-Growing Industry with Great Opportunities

 1. Legal support for a team

+An eSport lawyer, along with fintech solicitors, can help protect the team’s trademarks: logo and name.
 Player agreements in eSports are a mixture of contractual and employment law.
 In addition, organisations usually have an NDA with each player.
 Contracts are mostly signed for a long period, as in this discipline it is allowed to make player replacements within the team.
 Every eSports company enters into contracts with advertisers.
 Consequently, players take responsibility to the sponsors, and specific penalties for breaches of discipline need to be spelled out in the contracts.
 An eSport lawyer can help protect the team’s trademarks: logo and name.

 2. Lawyer for tournaments